SteveWhiteCopywrites/Surf_Journalism/README.md

 <img src="images/Sponge2.png" width="600">

 ### Welsh Surfers Selected to Represent Great Britain at the 2025 ISA World Surfing Games
+The news feature announces the selection of Welsh surfers Patrick Langdon-Dark and Logan Nicol to represent Great Britain at the 2025 ISA World Surfing Games in Surf City, El Salvador — a key event on the international surfing calendar and an important step toward Olympic qualification for the LA 2028 Games.

 Publication: Welsh Surfing Federation and *South Wales Evening Post* (print)
 Date: September 2025
-Role: Journalist

-The news feature announces the selection of Welsh surfers Patrick Langdon-Dark and Logan Nicol to represent Great Britain at the 2025 ISA World Surfing Games in Surf City, El Salvador — a key event on the international surfing calendar and an important step toward Olympic qualification for the LA 2028 Games.

 Read on:
 [WSF website](https://www.wsf.wales/news/welsh-surfers-selected-to-represent-great-britain-at-2025-isa-world-surfing-games); [Pressreader](https://www.pressreader.com/uk/south-wales-evening-post/20250904/page/3).